Indigenous law in Canada

 ‘Pierre-Christian Labeau has been involved in many negotiation situations and is a very good advisor for our team.‘

 Iron Ore Co. of Canada, a majority owned subsidiary of Rio Tinto, and the Quebec North Shore & Labrador Railway

 Government of Quebec

 Canadian Energy Pipeline Association

-- Represented the Iron Ore Company of Canada in a C$900m case brought by Innu communities alleging breaches of their Aboriginal rights.
+- Represented the Iron Ore Company of Canada in legal proceedings instituted by two Innu communities claiming damages in the amount of C$900m for alleged breaches of their Aboriginal rights.

 Pape Salter Teillet LLP

 Pape Salter Teillet LLP specializes in representing First Nations from its bases in Vancouver and Toronto.
 Key areas of work include advising on internal governance policies and handling treaty negotiations, and assisting with land use plans and resource sharing arrangements.
 The group also handles Indigenous rights litigation.
 Jason Madden is known for his work in Métis rights law.